primefaces/primefaces/docs/8_0/core/themes.md

 # Themes

-PrimeFaces provides a complete skinning/theming architecture allowing you to build your own theme or use a pre-built theme to completely change the look and feel of web pages. based on ThemeRoller, introduces 28 new themes and an on-line tool to create your own themes without knowing CSS.
+PrimeFaces provides a complete skinning/theming architecture allowing you to build your own theme or use a pre-built theme to completely change the look and feel of web pages.

 ## Configuration